Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Fixed crash related to workers trying to return goods to a non-existent building.
 - Right-clicking on chairs, beds and tables now attacks them.
+- Dungeon walls no longer are attacked when right-clicking on them.

 * Quests
 - The armor of the Chieftain's Hall is now zero in the On the Vanaquisl mission, to avoid too much waiting being necessary for destroying the Vana Tribe's hall.